mantidproject/mantid/docs/source/algorithms/LoadNexus-v1.rst

 * Else if main entry is ``"mantid_workspace_1"`` then it is taken to be a processed Nexus file and :ref:`algm-LoadNexusProcessed` is called.
+  *The spectrum properties are ignored in this case.*

 * Else if main entry is ``"raw_data_1"`` then it is taken to be an ISIS Nexus file and :ref:`algm-LoadISISNexus` is called.